autotune/terraform-resume/README.md

 This environment creates one "resume" GKE cluster for cost savings, and then all manifests are sorted into two environments on the cluster: stage, prod.
 These environments are separated out by namespace, and then by git branch on GitHub.
 Ingress hosts are given the name $SERVICE-stage.example.com, and then $SERVICE.example.com, except for the apex (root) domain, which is the resume service accessed at "example.com."

+##### XI.
+Logs

+Logs are treated as live streams to standard out and viewable within ArgoCD.

+#### XII.
+Admin processes

+Processes such as those related to importing dashboards in grafana are treated as one-off processes.

 ## HIT-COUNTER

 Existing solution was used and converted to work with kubernetes.